Chief Research & Evaluation Strategist

 For three years, Nikum served as the Regional Director of Equity in Education for the Puget Sound Educational Service District (PSESD).
 In this position, he and his team supported King and Pierce county school districts toward systems transformation to ensure academic excellence for each and every student, which upholds the PSESD’s mission to ensure success for each child and eliminate the opportunity gap by leading with racial equity.
 He has developed and implemented research-based gap closing strategies along with providing on-going racial equity training and coaching for a wide-range of educators both locally and regionally to build their capacity to strengthen students’ educational outcomes.

 Nikum’s scholarship includes a bachelor’s degree in Cell Molecular Biology from the University of Washington, a master’s degree in Education from Seattle Pacific University, and a doctorate degree in Educational Psychology and Educational Leadership and Policy Studies from the University of Washington.
 In 2017, he completed his certification in Adaptive Leadership, a high impact collaborative leadership model, from Leadership Eastside.

-In early Fall 2019, Nikum returned to Cambodia to plan and to design a school for local villagers scheduled to open in Fall 2020.
+In early Fall 2019, Nikum returned to Cambodia with his family to plan and design a school for local villagers scheduled to open in Fall 2021.